How to Start a Cleaning Business

-A friend or family member involved in the cleaning services industry will be a huge resource, but don’t worry if you are starting out on your own without connections.
+A friend or family member involved in the cleaning services industry will be a huge resource, but don’t worry if you are starting your cleaning business from scratch without connections.
 Ultimately, a record of high-quality service and happy customers are the keys to operating a successful cleaning business.

-Before you start cleaning to earn, make sure your work is worth paying for.
+When you start mulling over how to start a cleaning business, make sure your work is worth paying for.
 Start with close friends or family—you might offer a free house cleaning in exchange for candid feedback and cleaning supplies.
-Alternatively, if you know someone who works as a cleaner, you could ask to accompany them on a job, to make sure you have what it takes.
-The important thing is to make sure your personal cleaning standards meet the expectations of paying customers, and the best way to do that is tackling a job for someone else.
+Alternatively, if you know someone who works as a cleaner, you could ask to accompany them on a job to make sure you have what it takes.
+The important thing is to make sure your personal cleaning standards meet the expectations of paying customers—the best way to do that is tackling a job for someone else.

 Cleaning businesses range from individual home cleaners to specialist industrial cleaning services.
-It’s important to determine the focus of your service early in this process, because the up-front investment you make depends on the size of your team, the cost of equipment, and competitive rates in your local market.
+It’s important when figuring out how to start a cleaning business to determine the focus of your service early on, because the upfront investment you make depends on the size of your team, the cost of equipment, and competitive rates in your local market.
 Home cleaning businesses larger than a few individuals will need more structure than a service you operate alone or on the side of another job.

 Once you’ve established a target market for your new business, you can start to flesh out the details of your business plan and make arrangements for transportation and supplies.
 You’ll want to get the word out about your service as soon as you’re far along enough to begin taking on clients.
 Depending on your personal network, you might start with friends or acquaintances, and expand to a larger market with an online presence and marketing.

-Financing a new venture can be the most difficult part of getting a new business off the ground.
+Financing a new venture can be the most difficult part when it comes to starting a cleaning business from scratch.
 This often requires entrepreneurs to borrow money from friends or family, take out a business loan, or spend on credit.
 Depending on the scale of the business, startup costs for a cleaning service can be comparatively low.
-This means you can keep debt to a minimum in the beginning, and expand operations and spending as you generate revenue.
+This means you can keep debt to a minimum when first planning a cleaning business from scratch, then expand operations and spending as you generate revenue.

 The clientele you pursue and services offered should be based on local demands, in addition to your personal abilities and access to transportation.
 For example, if you need to be able to walk to your cleaning jobs, establish a radius you feel comfortable commuting within, and focus your market research on that area.
 Individuals with access to a car or public transportation have more flexibility, and can start by searching online for existing businesses that offer similar services.

-Competitor research is a fundamental part of planning any business, so it’s worth taking time to research cleaning services in your area.
-Keep an eye out for services that seem to be missing.
+Competitor research is a fundamental part of planning any business, so when you’re wondering how to start a cleaning business, it’s worth taking time to research cleaning businesses in your area.
+Keep an eye out for services that other businesses seem to be missing.

 Success as a cleaner will come down to the quality of the service you provide, whether that’s expertise in a specialized area—like cleaning porcelain or carpets—or simply efficient and friendly service.
 Specialized equipment and services are only worth providing if you already have experience or access to necessary resources; otherwise, training, equipment, and other costs might outweigh your cleaning revenue.